I built a profitable home business by creating local tours and events and so can you.

 We have a resource to help you figure that out.
 It’s called the Neighborhood Discovery Guide.

 The Neighborhood Discovery Guide will help you identify tour and event opportunities.
-In addition to dozens of program ideas, it includes helpful exercises with worksheets and describes exactly how to conduct a tourism scouting mission around your area.
+In addition to dozens of program ideas, it includes helpful exercises and describes exactly how to conduct a tourism scouting mission around your area.

 There's probably more potential in your own backyard than you think.
 If it’s there, the Neighborhood Discovery Guide will help you find it.